Common Name: Marbled Cat

 Felid TAG recommendation: Marbled cat (Pardofelis marmorata).
 A little-known felid from Southeast Asia, all recent captive-born specimens are derived from a single pair of founders at the Los Angeles Zoo.
 Apparently rare in nature, this little “big cat” is highly protected and not likely to ever be available from captive-born sources in range countries for North America.

 How rare is this cat ?
-The International Species Information Service lists 3 worldwide, with 1 being in the U.S. There are 0 living at Big Cat Rescue.
+The International Species Information Service lists 3 worldwide, with 1 being in the U.S.

 Information taken from the natural History of Wild Cats, and With Permission from IUCN Wild Cats.